General Chair

 Philip W. T. Pong, New Jersey Institute of Technology, USA

-Sadia Sagar, Lahore Garrison University, Pakistan
+Sadia Sagar, Green International University, Pakistan

 Vinayak Adimule, Angadi Institute of Technology and Management, India